 Given that the singular designs not only look stunning but perform amazingly in open water, these masterworks have been coveted and carefully maintained by boat aficionados through the years.
 To this day boatbuilders are guided by his original concepts and more-contemporary vessels still look strikingly similar to Tillet’s early efforts.

 A single 800 horsepower Caterpillar diesel takes this Tillet to a cruising speed of 23 knots.
-Enjoy the view from bridge seating on either of the helm’s sides as you cut through the calm currents of the Central Pacific.
-Your able captain is Mitch Pierson, who has been fishing these waters and commanding charters in Costa Rica for more than 15 years.
+Enjoy the view from bridge seating on either of the helm’s sides as you cut through the calm currents of the Gulf of Nicoya.
+Your able Captain Mitch Pierson has been fishing these waters and commanding charters in Costa Rica for more than 15 years.
 In the offseason, Captain Mitch heads out to compete (and win!) in fishing tournaments across the globe.
 Along with his bilingual crew that includes mates Sean O’Donnell and Will Bassett, this tried-and-tested seafarer can almost guarantee a day of bountiful catches.

 Whether you’re trolling or deep dropping close to shore or going after big game farther out, you’ll have all the world-class gear you could desire for any task at hand.
 With Shimano reels, electric LP dredge reels and a full fighting chair (just to name some of the equipment), the fish don’t stand a chance against your angling.

 While this boat may have some serious throwback flair, most of the major components have been updated and retrofitted.
 Enjoy brand new Furuno electronics with the NavNet VX2 radar system and twin 15-inch Garmin monitors.

 There’s a new Phasor generator, premium Dolphin battery charger and Isinglass windows.
 From the bridge rail, gunnels and the new deck to the salon’s refurbished interior and all new wiring throughout, this Omie Tillet has been brought up to date in fine style.